 What would life be like afterwards?
 What will you do before the actual earthquake happens to reduce losses and quickly

-- Complete the post drill survey that will be sent out by emergency services.
-Email email@example.com with questions or commments if you need further assistance specific to your area.
+Email firstname.lastname@example.org with questions or comments if you need further assistance specific to your area.

 - When evacuating during an emergency it may not be possible to use your normal route of travel.
 It is best to know several different routes to exit a building in case there is debris blocking your path.